vk-cs/docs-public/docs/en/tools-for-using-services/terraform/how-to-guides/vnet/vpn/vpn.md

     - [vkcs_vpnaas_endpoint_group](https://github.com/vk-cs/terraform-provider-vkcs/blob/master/docs/resources/vpnaas_endpoint_group.md) — manages an endpoint group within VK Cloud.
 Includes the following parameters:

       - `type` — the type of endpoints in the group.
 Can be `subnet`, `cidr`, `network`, `router`, or `vlan`.
 By changing the value of this parameter, you will create a new group.
       - `endpoints` — a list of endpoints of the same type included in the endpoint group.
-The type of list elements is determined by the `type` parameter.
+The type of list items is determined by the `type` parameter.
 By changing the value of the `endpoints` parameter, you will create a new group.

-    - [vkcs_vpnaas_site_connection](https://github.com/vk-cs/terraform-provider-vkcs/blob/master/docs/resources/vpnaas_site_connection.md) — manages the IPSec site connection resource within VK Cloud.
+    - [vkcs_vpnaas_site_connection](https://github.com/vk-cs/terraform-provider-vkcs/blob/master/docs/resources/vpnaas_site_connection.md) — manages an IPSec site connection resource within VK Cloud.
 Includes the following parameters:

       - `name` — the connection name.
 By changing the value of this parameter, you will change the name of an existing connection.
       - `ikepolicy_id` — the IKE policy ID.
 By changing the value of this parameter, you will create a new connection.